DarkStarSword/3d-fixes/World of Diving/README.md

 - This is an early access game with new content being developed all the time.
   Please check back for updates to the fix for any issues in future content.

-- The game is likely to crash when alt+tabbing out.
+- The game is likely to become unresponsive when alt+tabbing out.
 This is a general problem with Unity 5 + DirectX 11 + exclusive mode full screen, and not specific to this fix (other than the fact we need exclusive mode full screen).
+A workaround is to use alt+enter to switch to windowed mode first.

 - This has not been tested on Windows 8.1.
 If you have crashes you may need to use Flugan's wrapper instead - refer to the forums for details.